 Chinese companies are acquiring a wide range of assets worldwide, and Swiss companies are a popular target for Chinese buyers.
-For example Dalian Wanda Group Co., Ltd., one of the leading Chinese conglomerates and China's largest investor in cultural and entertainment sector, has reached in February 2015 an agreement to acquire Infront Sports & Media AG, the world's most respected international sports marketing company based in Zug, Switzerland, from the European private equity firm Bridgepoint.
-The transaction was valued at approximately EUR 1.05 billion (USD 1.2 billion) and was subject to customary conditions.
-Other examples of Chinese companies acquiring Swiss companies are the Swiss watchmaker Corum that was recently (in 2013) acquired by Citychamp Watch & Jewellery Group Limited of Hong Kong.
+For example, the Swiss watchmaker Corum was recently (in 2013) acquired by Citychamp Watch & Jewellery Group Limited (formerly China Haidian Holdings Limited) of Hong Kong.
 Previously, in 2011, the Citychamp Group had already bought the Swiss watch brand Eterna.
 Also in 2011, two factories, Swissmetal Reconvilier (in the Canton of Bern) and Dornach (in the Canton of Solothurn), were saved from bankruptcy by the Chinese group Baoshida.
 Another example is the industrial group OC Oerlikon's sale of its natural fibers business unit to the Chinese Jinsheng Group.

 In this article, we will address the expansion of Chinese companies into the Swiss, or generally Western, M&A market with a focus on the challenges resulting from the different cultural backgrounds.
 We will also discuss certain key factors to be considered for the successful completion of M&A transactions.
 Although this article is written from a Swiss seller's perspective, it discusses challenges that Western and Chinese companies commonly encounter in cross-border M&A transactions.

-I. Identification of Active Chinese Buyers in M&A Transactions
+Identification of Active Chinese Buyers in M&A Transactions

 There are mainly four different types of active Chinese buyers in M&A transactions.
 The first type is the State Owned Enterprise ("SOE"), which plays an important role due to its relatively large size.
 Among the well-known Chinese SOEs we find, for example, PetroChina, Bank of China, and China Mobile.
 The second type is the Privately Owned Enterprise ("POE"), which is becoming increasingly active in cross-border M&A deals.
 Gaining access to new technology and increasing market shares are the most common driving forces.
 Examples of POEs are Lenovo, Hainan Airlines, and Huawei.
 The third type is the small but growing China-based Private Equity Firm.
 It recently started to increase its focus on international opportunities.
 Finally, the Sovereign State-Owned Wealth Funds also use M&A transactions to diversify China's foreign currency reserves.
 They tend to focus on smaller but high value stakes in large companies.
 An example of such a Sovereign Wealth Fund is the China Investment Corporation.

-Highly Active Chinese Investors in 2012 - 2015YTD
+Most Active Chinese Investors in 2012-2014YTD

-idder Company Type Target Company Sector Country Stake Deal Value (US\$mm ● お育局 亞太有限公司 SOE POF Port de Djibouti Services Djibouti 24% 185 Terminal Link SA Services France 49% 539 ● 武汉钢铁(集団)公司 SOE ThyssenKrupp Tailored Blanks Industry Germany 100% 334 SUE WISCO International Resources Resources Canada 100% 737 Kabam Inc Services US NA NA 120 ChinaVision Media Group Services Hong Kong 60% 804 Alibaba Private Singapore Post Ltd Services Singapore 10% 249 Tnuva Food Industries Ltd Industry Israel 77% 1,073 Snapdeal.Com (10%) Services India 10% 500 Eutelsat Communications Services France 7% 484 Heathrow Airport Holdings Services UK 10% 726 □ 中国投资有限责任公司 ○HINA INVESTMENT CORPORATION SOF Shanduka Group Pty Ltd Services South Africa 25% 241 CHNA INVESTMENT CORPORATION SUE Thames Water Utilities Services UK 9% 779 CBRE-Shopping Ctrs Industry France 100% 1,445 Miquel Alimentacio Grup SA Industry Spain 100% 143 • Devon Energy Corporation (projects) Resources US 33% 2,500 /W \ Petrogal Brasil, Ltd. Resources Brazil 30% 4,800 SOE SOE SOE Talisman Energy (UK) Ltd. Resources UK 49% 1,500 Caspian Invest Resources Resources Kazakhstan NA NA 1,200 Yanbu Co (ARAMCO subsidiary) Resources Saudi Arabia NA 562 ■ 20年 成年 デカザコ SOE Kion Industry Germany 25% / 30.1% 431 ● 進素动力 SUE Linde Hydraulics Industry Germany 70% 352 lenovo Private CCE Services Brazil 100% 148 ICIOVO PIIVAIE Motorola Mobility US 100% 2.910
+Bidder Company Туре Target Company Sector Country Stake Deal Value (US\$mm) 🔌 SANY Private Putzmeister Industrials Germany 100% 468 Palfinger Industrials Austria 10% 147 胡商局亞太有限公司 оних миссимита исслокая лися с цанте SOE Colombo International Container Terminals Services Sri Lanka 30% 6 Port de Djibouti Services Djibouti 24% 185 Terminal Link SA Services France 49% 539 武汉钢铁(集团)公司 WUHAN IRON AND STEEL(GROUP) CORP.
+SOE ThyssenKrupp Tailored Blanks Industrials Germany 100% 334 WISCO International Resources Resources Canada 100% 737 С中国投资有限责任公司 СНИА INVESTMENT CORPORATION SOE Eutelsat Communications Services France 7% 484 Heathrow Airport Holdings Services UK 10% 726 Shanduka Group Pty Ltd Services South Africa 25% 241 Thames Water Utilities Services UK 9% 779 SOE Devon Energy Corporation (five US oil and gas projects) Resources US 33% 2,500 Petrogal Brasil, Ltd. Resources Brazil 30% 4,800 Talisman Energy (UK) Ltd. Resources UK 49% 1,500 E Alibaba Group SOE ChinaVision Media Group Ltd Services Hong Kong 60% 804 Singapore Post Ltd Services Singapore 10% 249 Kabam Inc Services US NA 120 lenovo Private CCE Services Brazil 100% 148 Iomega Corporation (Certa in Assets) Services US >50% 5 Motorola Mobility US 100% 2910